marcflohrer/stiebel-eltron-dashboard/README.md

    For detailled instructions on how to install docker-compose an a raspberry pi see [here (English)](https://devdojo.com/bobbyiliev/how-to-install-docker-and-docker-compose-on-raspberry-pi).

-5. To install dotnet run I installed ubuntu 20.10 on my raspberry pi 4 then I executed these commands on the terminal via ssh from the $HOME directory.
+5. To install dotnet run execute the following commands from the $HOME directory of the user you are logged in with.
 Check [https://dotnet.microsoft.com/download/dotnet/5.0](https://dotnet.microsoft.com/download/dotnet/5.0) for more recent versions of the dotnet sdk for the arm64 architecture.

    ```sh
    wget https://download.visualstudio.microsoft.com/download/pr/af5f1e5b-d544-47af-b730-038e4258641b/bccb3982f5690134ab66748a5afc36c7/dotnet-sdk-5.0.203-linux-arm64.tar.gz